TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

    true if the string is junk, or false if not.
 The default is ``None``.
-There is also a module-level function :func:`IS_LINE_JUNK`, which filters out lines without visible characters, except for at most one pound character (``'#'``) -- however the underlying :class:`SequenceMatcher` class does a dynamic analysis of which lines are so frequent as to constitute noise, and this usually works better than using this function.
+There is also a module-level function :func:`IS_LINE_JUNK`, which filters out lines without visible characters, except for at most one pound character (``'#'``) -- however the underlying :class:`SequenceMatcher` kundi does a dynamic analysis of which lines are so frequent as to constitute noise, and this usually works better than using this function.